awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/gg-cli-component.md

 `--name`, `-n`\.
 The component name\.

 **Output**
-The following is an example of the output produced when you run this command\.
+The following example shows the output produced when you run this command\.

 ```
 $ greengrass-cli component details --name MyComponent